Pakistan GDP set to grow by 5.3% by 2020: IMF

 Another worry is missed growth targets.

-Update in October 2016: IMF has revised down the forecast of the global economy growth in 2016.
+October 2016: IMF has revised down the forecast of the global economy growth in 2016.
 It will slow to 3.08 percent from 3.2 percent in 2015.
 How will this global slowdown affect Pakistan’s growth?

 My suggestion for Finance Minister Ishaq Dar would be that instead of trying to fix all issues at once – which could a daunting task in this current inefficient system – his team could run various simulations based on our high-performing sectors.
 The sectors which have demonstrated growth in these three years and are promising need to be further developed.